Litten Chapel

-Litten Chapel is an early 16th chapel associated with the old medieval hospital of St Bartholomew in Newbury, Berkshire, England.
+Litten Chapel is an early 16th-century chapel associated with the old medieval hospital of St Bartholomew in Newbury, Berkshire, England.
 The single storey chapel contains a set of carved timber roof trusses that are a notable example of post-medieval craftsmanship.
 The structure is a Grade II* listed building and a scheduled monument under the care of English Heritage.

 Description

-The early 16th century chapel of the old hospital of St Bartholomew is located in Newbury, England.
-Adjacent to the chapel is Litten House, a Grade II* Listed Building.
+The early 16th-century chapel of the old hospital of St Bartholomew is located in Newbury, England.
+Adjacent to the chapel is Litten House, also a Grade II* listed building.
 The chapel is a single storey tile roofed building, rectangular in layout.
 The building was constructed in flint rubble; the east gable end is built in brick.
 There were originally two windows on each side wall.
 One window was remodeled in 1947 and was converted to a doorway.
-The chapel contains a well-preserved carved timber roof trusses (the tie-beams have been removed), which were uncovered in the 1980.
+The chapel contains well-preserved carved timber roof trusses (the tie-beams have been removed), which were uncovered in 1980.
 They are an important example of early post-medieval craftsmanship.

 The structure was remodeled in the 19th and 20th centuries and the building was later turned into a school.
 The building was shortened at its east end around 1825 when Newton Road, Newbury was widened.
 There are current plans to convert the chapel into a residential property.